85nnamdi/NLP_practice/README.md

 # Introduction
-In this repository, I'd lile to put together some of my research on Natural Language Processing (NP).
+In this repository, I'd like to put together some of my research on Natural Language Processing (NLP).